 About Grand Master Bob Martin

-Master Martin has been studying martial arts for over 40-yeears.
-His first formal training was while serving in the U.S. Army in the early 1970's.
-He is a 9th Dan in his Unified Force Martial Arts System, and holds a 7th Dan in Zujitsu-Ryu and a Brown Belt in Tae Kwon Do.
+Grand Master Martin has been studying martial arts for over 50 years.
+His first formal training was in the U.S. Army in the early 1970's.

-He's known for his motto of "WHATEVER WORKS" and teaches concepts surrounding techniques.
+Master Martin is known for his motto of "WHATEVER WORKS" and teaches concepts and principles surrounding techniques.
 This enables the practitioner to create techniques that work for the individual.
-Over the years, Unified Force schools have been located in Secaucus, Carlstadt, Park Ridge and Elmwood Park, New Jersey.
-The present location is in Clifton, NJ.

 About the Patch